NalaniKai/data-512/data-512-a1/README.md

 pageview_desktop_views : num_views
 pageview_mobile_views : num_views

+### C. the image of the time series chart
+The final chart image can be found in [Time Series.png](https://github.com/NalaniKai/data-512/blob/main/data-512-a1/Time%20Series.png).

 ## special considerations
 - data from the Pageview API excludes spiders/crawlers, while data from the Pagecounts API does not
 - mobile data is available starting October 2014
+- all views indicate the sum of the mobile and desktop views